Syffe/docs/docs/source/actions/label.rst

      - Default
      - Value Description
    * - ``add``
-     - list of string
+     - list of :ref:`data type template`
      - ``[]``
      - The list of labels to add.
    * - ``remove``
-     - list of string
+     - list of :ref:`data type template`
      - ``[]``
      - The list of labels to remove.
    * - ``remove_all``